Serving Every Symbol: All-Symbol PIR and Batch Codes: Problem Statement

 For the specific case of dimension $k=2$, the lower bound $P(k,t,2) \geq {(2^k-1)t}/{2^{k-1}}$ (see, e.g., \cite[Theorem 9]{vardy2023private}) meets the exact value for functional batch codes established in \cite[Corollary 3.5]{KILIC2025}, leading to the following characterization.

 \begin{lemma} For $k=2$ and $q=2$, it holds that:

 \end{lemma}

 The distinctions between different code classes often diminish for small values of $t$.
-Specifically, for $t=3$, the requirements for batch and PIR codes coincide (see \cite[Lemmas 3 and 4]{VARDY_YAAKOBI_2016}), with their optimal length determined by the following combinatorial parameter \cite{FAZELI2015, fazeli2015codes, KARINGULA_VARDY_WOOTTERS2022, Vardy2016}:
+Specifically, for $t=3$, the requirements for batch and PIR codes coincide (see \cite[Lemmas 3 and 4]{VARDY_YAAKOBI_2016}).
+Inspired by this, and following similar ideas, we prove a more general result in Lemma~\ref{lemma:t=3_pir_iff_batch}.